March 26, 2015

 If you live in West Virginia, please contact your State Senator and tell him/her to oppose the so-called Right to Work bill, SB 337.
 Click here *linked* to get the phone number of the West Virginia State Senators.

 Don’t know your State Senate district?
 Click here.

 “West Virginia SB 337 should be called the ‘right to work for less’ bill,” said President Roberts.
 “That is what will happen to workers in West Virginia if it passes.
 It will weaken every union’s ability to represent members in the workplace.
 And it will mean that some workers will be able to avoid paying union dues while still getting the benefits of a union contract.
 It’s just another way for the bosses to divide workers.”

 October 7, 2014

-The rally and march today against the EPA in Pittsburgh, Pa. is just the start of our efforts to oppose their proposed rule.
+The rally and marches against the EPA in Pittsburgh, Pa. and Washington, D.C. are just the start of our efforts to oppose their proposed rule.
 We need our members on the ground in the coalfields taking action, writing letters and getting community support.
 Click here for more information about what you can do.

 January 13, 2014

 The Patriot VEBA website is up and active.
 Retirees, families and medical providers can now go to www.patriotveba.org to find out information about benefits and get contact information for answers to questions you many have.